andrew/ultimate-awesome/README.md

 - [awesome-ripple](https://github.com/vhpoet/awesome-ripple) - A curated list of Ripple resources.
 - [awesome-language-learning](https://github.com/Vuizur/awesome-language-learning) - A curated list of amazing projects that help you learn languages.
 - [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
+- [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
-- [awesome-online-earning](https://github.com/onmyway133/awesome-online-earning) - 💰Ways to earn extra.
-- [awesome-neural-cad](https://github.com/bunnysocrazy/awesome-neural-cad) - A curated list of awesome Neural Computer-Aided Design (CAD) papers.
-- [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-kotlin-android](https://github.com/janstk/awesome-kotlin-android) - Awesome kotlin for android ! .
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .